jwamin/Playgrounds/README.md

 ## Drawing and Animation

 * CA Orrery - A solar system animation created with `Core Animation`

+* Animations with layout constraints and visual layout.

 * Apple Park Drawing - Core Graphics drawing with CAGradientLayer masking.